 Varick narrowly escaped the force of the blow.
 He sidestepped, trying to throw the agile woman off balance.

-Holding the initiative, Terina’s broadsword whipped horizontally across with a deadly timed power.
+She held the initiative.
+Terina’s broadsword whipped horizontally across with a deadly timed power.

-Varick dropped to his knees, avoiding the attack, then leapt back up.
+Varick dropped to his knees, avoiding the attack, then leaped back up.

-Varick was struck in the chest.
-The force knocking him to his hands and knees.
+Her heel struck Varick's chest like a spear.
+The force knocked him to his hands and knees.

 Terina rushed to her opponent’s weak side.
 She hacked at her foe with untamed berserker energy.